modadao/moda-fingerprint-nft/README.md

 }
 ```

+### Function calls

+* pointCount()

 ## API

 A NodeJS / Typescript / Express API has been developed to interact with the smart contract.
-It
+It abstracts the smart contract function calls, and re-hydrates the data in the the original JSON format.

 ### GET